codex-storage/codex-storage-proofs-circuits/workflow/README.md

 NOTE: the examples below assume `bash`.
 In particular, it won't work with `zsh` (which is the dafault on newer macOS)!
 Because, you know, reasons...

+To have an overview of what all the different steps and files are, see [PROOFS.md].

 ### Some measurements

 Approximate time to run this on an M2 (8+4 cores), with 10 samples: